eternalxlks/eternalxlks/README.md

 - 😄 Pronouns: he/him/god/GOAT (haha)
 -  ⚡ Fun fact: I'm a Dragon Ball guy.
 - 🧠 And if for some reason, you ever want to see your exact location, use this!
 [Location Finder!(Latitude and Longitude only!)](https://infinitexlks.github.io/FindYourLocation/)
-- 🍿 If your bored, you could always fidget with 2D-Minecraft!
-And when you fill out the space, just reload and you start fresh!
-(It's actally very bugged but works on Mobile) [The Game](https://infinitexlks.github.io/2D-Minecraft/)
-- 🐍 If you belive you are getting hacked, use this!
-(Refer to the [README](https://github.com/eternalxlks/HackDetector) for full knowledge on how it works.)
-[The Hack Detector](https://infinitexlks.github.io/HackDetector/)
-- 🗒️ If you want to see the latest gaming news; check out my chronicle!
-[The-Infinite-Chronicle!](https://infinitexlks.github.io/The-infinite-Chronicle/)
 - <strong>If I'm not coding, I might be doing things such as these:</strong>
 - 🎮 Gaming (Minecraft, Fortnite etc.)
 - 😴 Sleeping.